-Most people who are divorcing need some help understanding what needs to be addressed, and in staying on track.
-Mediation is a voluntary and private method to help you reach resolutions, with the assistance of a neutral mediator, who is experienced in helping people through divorce.
-The mediator provides the structure; you make the decisions.
-As mediator, I keep the conversation on track, organize your financial information, and help you understand your options.
+Mediation is appropriate when people have different views and wish to work productively towards an agreement.
+Most people who are divorcing need some help focusing on what needs to be addressed, understanding the options, and in staying on track.
+Mediation is a voluntary and private approach to reaching resolutions with the assistance of a neutral mediator.
+The mediator provides the structure and helps you work through the challenges and questions; you make the decisions.
+As an experienced divorce mediator, I keep the conversation on track, organize and analyze your financial information, and help you understand the possibilities for addressing your goals and concerns.
 This allows you to discuss and address your concerns and make sound agreements.

-Many Seattle-area couples find mediation to be an efficient and effective way to reach agreements in their divorce.
+Many Seattle-area couples find mediation to be an efficient and effective way to make financial and parenting decisions, and thereby reach agreements in their divorce.
 The mediator does not make decisions for you, but manages and directs the conversation, and offers a structure that is conducive to gaining understanding, prioritizing what’s important, and resolving differences.

 The Mediation Process

-When I work as mediator, we focus on the questions that need to be addressed, discuss what is important to each of you, and work towards solutions.
-Key is that everyone has a good understanding of the situation.
+When I work as mediator, we focus on identifying the questions that need to be addressed, discuss what is important to each of you, and work towards solutions.
+It’s key that everyone has a good understanding of the situation.
 Each mediation has “big picture” implications—the impact of the dispute itself on you and your family, and the impact of proposed solutions.
 We focus on both.

 Mediation: Working Together